howtographql/howtographql/content/backend/graphql-python/4-authentication.md

 ---

 ### Creating a User
-Django already comes with the concept of Users built in.
+Django already comes with the concept of Users built-in.
 Before talking about authentication, let's create our first User.

 To do so, we need to send data to the server through a mutation.